predictive-technology-laboratory/sensus/DocFX/articles/burden-tuning.md

   * <xref:Sensus.Probes.PollingProbe.AlertUserWhenBackgrounded> (iOS only):  Each
   <xref:Sensus.Probes.PollingProbe> in iOS is capable of issuing a notification to the user when the
   polling operation is scheduled to occur.
 This parameter determines whether these notifications are issued.

+  * [Push notifications](xref:push_notifications) (iOS only):  As noted above, push notifications can be configured to drive data polling and preempt the notifications enabled by the
+  <xref:Sensus.Probes.PollingProbe.AlertUserWhenBackgrounded> setting.